ile-24556/vscode-uniq-glob-patterns/README.md

 ## Usage

 1. Select lines.
-    If no line is selected, the entire text is covered.
+    If no line is selected, the entire text is taken.
 2. Press Ctrl+Shift+P or F1 to show *Command Palett*.
 3. Execute **Uniq Glob Pattenrs**.

 ## Examples

-Let's see unique-ing examples.
+Examples below show what are unique lines as glob patterns.

 I originally made this to reduce the number of `shExpMatch` in PAC files, so examles are hostname patterns.